melaniedavila/cellranger-aws-pipeline/docs/Architecture.md

 We use an ECS-optimized AMI with 1TB storage at `/docker_scratch`.

-TODO: write manual steps for creating/updating AMI.
-TODO: define AMI in code?
+TODO: define AMI in code

 ## IAM roles